Home | Browse Topics | Individual rights & freedoms | Privacy and information | How you can access your information and correct it if necessary

 • breach legal professional privilege (that is, the information was communicated between a lawyer and client, or the information was obtained for court proceedings), or

 • fall within the exemption for “evaluative” material – for example, information that one of your referees for a job application has given the prospective employer.
-In this case, the employer would be justified in refusing to tell you what the reference said.
+In this case, the employer would be justified in refusing to tell you what the referee said.

-Privacy Act 2020, ss 22, 59-65, Principle 7
+Privacy Act 2020, ss 22, information privacy principle 7, 59-65

 If an organisation holds information about you and you think the information is wrong, you’re entitled to ask them to correct it.

-For example, if the organisation that has your information is a mental health service, and you disagree with a particular diagnosis that’s in your file, you can get them to attach a statement from you saying what your disagreement is.
+For example, if the organisation that has your information is a mental health service and you disagree with a particular diagnosis that’s in your file, you can get them to attach a statement from you saying what your disagreement is.
 This way, your statement should always be read with the original information that you disagree with.

 Did this answer your question?